acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 > Note: Annotate Dependence relations only in the absence of explicit discourse markers, example:

 	- P1: I can never find my remote control.
 P2: That’s [because] they don’t have a fixed place.
 (Reason, not Inform, from Butt & Prasad 2016)

+### SemAF+PDTB

+- **CAUSE**
+	- **Reason**: In a `CAUSE` relation, the `Reason` provides a reason for the `Result` to come about or occur.
+(Bunt & Prasad 2016)
+		- cf. PDTB Reason
+		- cf. PDTB Justification
+		- cf. RST Vol. cause, Non-vol. cause, Evidence, Justify
+		- cf. RSTDTB Cause, Evidence, Explanation-argumentation, Reason
+		- cf. SDRT Explanation (DISCOR Explanation, ANNODIS Explanation)
+		- cf. PDTB Reason, Justification
+	- **Result**: In a `CAUSE` relation, the `Reason` provides a reason for the `Result` to come about or occur.
+(Bunt & Prasad 2016)
+		- cf. RST Vol. result, Non-vol. result
+		- cf. RSTDTB Consequence, Result
+		- cf. SDRT Result (DISCOR Result, ANNODIS Result)
+		- cf. PDTB Result
+- **CONDITION**
+	- **Antecedent**In a `CONDITION` relation, the `Condition` is an unrealized situation which, when realized, would lead to the `Consequent`.
+(Bunt & Prasad 2016)
+		- cf. RST Condition
+		- cf. RSTDTB Condition, ?Hypothetical
+		- cf. ANNODIS ?Conditional
+		- cf. PDTB ?Hypothetical, ?General, UnrealPast, ?UnrealPresent, FactualPast, ?FactualPresent
+	- **Consequent**: In a `CONDITION` relation, the `Condition` is an unrealized situation which, when realized, would lead to the `Consequent`.(Bunt & Prasad 2016)
+		- ?cf. RSTDTB Contingency
+		- cf. SDRT Consequence (DISCOR Consequence)
+- **NEGATIVE_CONDITION**
+	- **Negated_Condition**: In a `NEGATIVE_CONDITION` relation, the `Negated_Condition` is an unrealized situation which, when not realized, would lead to the `Consequent`.
+(Bunt & Prasad 2016)
+		- cf. ANNODIS ?Conditional
+		- cf. PDTB Condition
+	- **Consequent**: In a `NEG_CONDITION` relation, the `Negated_Condition` is an unrealized situation which, when not realized, would lead to the `Consequent`.
+(Bunt & Prasad 2016)
+		- cf. ?RST Otherwise
+		- cf. ?RSTDTB Otherwise
+		- cf. SDRT Consequence (DISCOR Consequence)
+- **PURPOSE**, cf. RST ?Purpose, RSTDTB ?Purpose
+	- **Goal**: In a `PURPOSE` relation, the `Goal` enables the `Enablement`.
+(Bunt & Prasad 2016)
+		- cf. SDRT Explanation (DISCOR Explanation, ANNODIS Goal)
+		- cf. PDTB Result
+	- **Enablement**: In a `PURPOSE` relation, the `Goal` enables the `Enablement`.
+(Bunt & Prasad 2016)
+- **MANNER**, cf. SDRT (ANNODIS, DISCOR) Elaboration
+	- **Means**: In a `MANNER` relation, the `Means` argument describes a way in which the `Achievement` comes about or occurs.
+(Bunt & Prasad 2016)
+		- cf. RSTDTB Means, ?Manner
+	- **Achievement**: In a `MANNER` relation, the `Means` argument describes a way in which the `Achievement` comes about or occurs.
+(Bunt & Prasad 2016)
+- **CONCESSION**, cf. SDRT (DISCOR, ANNODIS) Contrast
+	- **Expectation-raiser**: `CONCESSION` is an expected causal relation between two arguments, where the `Expectation-raiser` is expected to cause the situation described in the other argument, but is cancelled or denied by the `Expecation-denier` argument.
+(Bunt & Prasad 2016)
+		- cf. RST ?Concession
+		- cf. RSTDTB ?Concession, ?Antithesis, ?Preference
+		- cf. PDTB Expectation
+	- **Expectation-denier**: `CONCESSION` is an expected causal relation between two arguments, where the `Expectation-raiser` is expected to cause the situation described in the other argument, but is cancelled or denied by the `Expecation-denier` argument.
+(Bunt & Prasad 2016)
+		- cf. RST ?Concession
+		- cf. RSTDTB ?Concession, ?Antithesis, ?Preference
+		- cf. PDTB Contra-Expectation
+- **CONTRAST**: `CONTRAST` is a symmetric relation in which one or more differences between the internal argument and the external argument are highlighted with respect to what each predicates as a whole or to some entities they mention.
+(Bunt & Prasad 2016)
+	- cf. RST Contrast
+	- cf. RSTDTB Comparison
+	- cf. SDRT (DISCOR, ANNODIS) Contrast
+	- cf. PDTB Justaposition, Opposition
+- **EXCEPTION**
+	- **Regular**: In an `EXCEPTION` relation, the `Regular` argument evokes a set of circumstances in which the described situation holds, while the `Exception` argument indicates one or more instances where it doesn't.
+(Bunt & Prasad 2016)
+	- **Exception**: In an `EXCEPTION` relation, the `Regular` argument evokes a set of circumstances in which the described situation holds, while the `Exception` argument indicates one or more instances where it doesn't.
+(Bunt & Prasad 2016)
+		- cf. PDTB Exception
+- **SIMILARITY**: `SIMILARITY` is a symmetric relation in which one or more similarities between the internal and the external argument are highlighted with respect to what each predicates as a whole or to some entities they mention.
+(Bunt & Prasad 2016)
+	- cf. RSTDTB Analogy, Proportion
+	- cf. SDRT (ANNODIS, DISCOR) Parallel
+	- cf. PDTB Conjunction
+- **SUBSTITUTION**
+	- **Disfavoured-alternative**: In a `SUBSTITUTION` relation, both arguments describe alternative situations, with `Disfavoured-alternative` being the disfavored or rejected alternative.
+(Bunt & Prasad 2016)
+		- cf. RST ?Antithesis
+	- **Favoured-alternative**: In a `SUBSTITUTION` relation, both arguments describe alternative situations, with `Favoured-alternative` being the favored or chosen alternative.
+(Bunt & Prasad 2016)
+		- cf. RST ?Antithesis
+		- cf. PDTB Chosen Alternative
+- **CONJUNCTION**: `CONJUNCTION` is a symmetric relation in which the internal and the external arguments bear the same relation to some other situation evoked in the discourse.
+Their conjunction indicates that they are doing the same thing with respect to that situation, or are doing it together.
+(Bunt & Prasad 2016)
+	- cf. RST Joint
+	- cf. RSTDTB List
+	- cf. SDRT (DISCOR, ANNODIS) Continuation
+	- cf. PDTB Conjunction, List
+- **DISJUNCTION**: `DISJUNCTION` is a symmetric relation in which the internal and the external arguments are alternatives, with either one or both holding (Bunt & Prasad 2016)
+	- cf. RST Joint
+	- cf. RSTDTB Disjunction
+	- cf. SDRT (DISCOR, ANNODIS) Alternation
+	- cf. PDTB Disjunctive, Conjunctive
+- **EXEMPLIFICATION**
+	- **Set**: In an `EXEMPLICATION` relation, the `Set` describes a set of situations; the `Instance` is an element of that set.
+(Bunt & Prasad 2016)
+	- **Instance**:	In an `EXEMPLICATION` relation, the `Set` describes a set of situations; the `Instance` is an element of that set.
+(Bunt & Prasad 2016)
+		- cf. RST Elaboration (set-member)
+		- cf. RSTDTB Elaboration set-member, Example
+		- cf. SDRT (DISCOR, ANNODIS) Elaboration
+		- cf. PDTB Instantiation
+- **ELABORATION**
+	- **Broad**: In an `ELABORATION` relation, both arguments are the same situation, but the `Specific` argument contains more detail than the `Broad` argument.
+(Bunt & Prasad 2016)
+		- cf. PDTB Generalization
+	- **Specific**: In an `ELABORATION` relation, both arguments are the same situation, but the `Specific` argument contains more detail than the `Broad` argument.
+(Bunt & Prasad 2016)
+		- cf. RST Elaboration
+		- cf. RSTDTB Conclusion, Elaboration general-specific, Elaboration whole-part, Elaboration process-step
+		- cf. SDRT (DISCOR, ANNODIS) Elaboration
+		- cf. PDTB Specification
+- **RESTATEMENT**: `RESTATEMENT` is a symmetric relation in which the internal argument describes the same situation as the external argument, but from different perspectives.
+(Bunt & Prasad 2016)
+	- cf. RST Restatement
+	- cf. RSTDTB Summary
+	- cf. SDRT (DISCOR, ANNODIS) Elaboration
+	- cf. PDTB Equivalence
+- **SYNCHRONY**: `SYNCHRONY` is a symmetric relation where some degree of temporal overlap exists between the internal argument and the external argument.
+All forms of overlap are included.
+(Bunt & Prasad 2016)
+	- cf. RSTDTB Temporal-same-time
+	- cf. PDTB Synchronous
+- **ASYNCHRONY**, cf. RST Sequence
+	- **Before**: In an `ASYNCHRONY` relation, the argument `Before` temporally precedes the `After` argument.
+(Bunt & Prasad 2016)
+		- cf. RSTDTB Temporal-before, Inverted-sequence
+		- cf. DISCOR Precondition, ANNODIS Flashback
+		- cf. PDTB Precedence
+	- **After**: In an `ASYNCHRONY` relation, the argument `Before` temporally precedes the `After` argument.
+(Bunt & Prasad 2016)
+		- cf. RSTDTB Temporal-after, Sequence
+		- cf. SDRT (DISCOR, ANNODIS) Narration
+		- cf. PDTB Succession
+- **EXPANSION**
+	- **Foreground**: In an `EXPANSION` relation, the `Entity-description` argument provides further description about some entity or entities in the `Foreground`, expanding the narrative forward of which `Foreground` is a part, or expanding on the setting relevant for interpreting the `Foreground`.
+The internal and external arguments describe distinct situations.
+(Bunt & Prasad 2016)
+		- tbc: should never be annotated
+	- **Entity-description**: In an `EXPANSION` relation, the `Entity-description` argument provides further description about some entity or entities in the `Foreground`, expanding the narrative forward of which `Foreground` is a part, or expanding on the setting relevant for interpreting the `Foreground`.
+The internal and external arguments describe distinct situations.
+(Bunt & Prasad 2016)
+		- cf. RST Elaboration (object-attribute)
+		- cf. RSTDTB Elaboration object-attribute, Elaboration additional
+		- cf. SDRT Background, Elaboration (DISCOR Commentary, Attribution, Source; ANNODIS Comment, Attribution, Frame, Temporal-location)
+		- cf. PDTB EntRel
+- **FUNCTIONAL_DEPENDENCE**
+	- **Antecedent-act**: External argument of a functional dependence, precedes the internal argument.
+(Not to be annotated.)
+(Bunt & Prasad 2016)
+	- **Dependent-act**: In a `FUNCTIONAL_DEPENDENCE` relation, the `Dependent-act` is a dialogue act with a responsive communicative function; the `Antecedent-act` is the dialogue act(s) that the `Dependent-act` responds to.
+(Bunt & Prasad 2016)
+- **FEEDBACK_DEPENDENCE**
+	- **Feedback-scope**: External argument of a feedback dependence, precedes the internal argument.
+(Not to be annotated.)
+(Bunt & Prasad 2016)
+	- **Feedback-act**:	In a `FEEDBACK_DEPENDENCE` relation, the `Feedback-act` that provides or elicits information about the understanding or evaluation by one of the dialogue participants of the `Feedback-scope` argument, a communicative event that occurred earlier in the discourse.
+(Bunt & Prasad 2016)

 ## Troubleshooting